 What to wear:

-Camping location or locations are to be determined at a later date.
+Camping will be at McNeil Campground on the first night.
 It is important to note that camping accommodations will be primitive.
 Please plan accordingly and bring supplies for LNT cat hole, or WAG Bag bathroom situation.

 Directions to Meeting Location: